 If you miss a dose of Triumeq, take the missed dose as soon as you remember it.
-But if it's less than 4 hours before your next dose, skip the missed dose and take the next dose at your regular time.
+But if it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take two doses at the same time to make up for a missed dose.
 If you are not sure about your dosing, call your health care provider.

 What Side Effects Can Triumeq Cause?